 The truth is that staking is a good habit, especially on service or competition rifles that are used frequently.
 All Mil-Spec AR-15s have staked castle nuts.
 However, staking isn't necessary if you only occasionally use your rifle for shooting at the range or hunting.

-Therefore, on AR-15s, a castle nut is used to join the buffer tube to the receiver.
+On AR-15s, a castle nut is used to join the buffer tube to the receiver.
 The castle nut keeps the buffer tube in place and resists the vibrations as the bolt moves back under tension from the buffer spring.

 The end plate is placed on the back of the receiver, keeping the rear takedown pin detent and spring in place, allowing your AR to function correctly.
 Moreover, the end plate also protects the rear of the lower receiver.

 Many manufacturers make aftermarket castle nuts and end plates for AR-15s.
-These parts have many features that make them better than standard AR castle nuts.
-Companies like PWS make a ratchet lock castle nut and end plate system, which allows you to have the stability and solid fit of a staked castle nut, and ease of removal of a non-staked castle nut.
+These parts have many features that make them better than standard AR-15 castle nuts.
+Companies like PWS make a ratchet lock castle nut and end plate system, which allows you to have the stability and solid fit of a staked castle nut and ease of removal of a non-staked castle nut.
 Such setups can be great for competition-shooting rifles.

 Some aftermarket endplates also have QD sling slots, or loops, which are great for AR pistols, which don't have a stock.
-These endplates allow shooters to add a sling to their AR Pistol for carrying or to create forward tension while shooting.
+These endplates allow shooters to add a sling to their AR pistol for carrying or to create forward tension while shooting.

 Is it easy to replace an end plate?

 Replacing a castle nut and end plate is simple: all you have to do is remove the buffer and spring from the buffer tube, remove the stock, and remove the buffer tube.
 Remove the existing end plate and castle nut and replace them.